 Steven J. Sharp Public Service Award

-The Steven J. Sharp Public Service Award recognizes claimants and the attorneys of claimants whose cases help tell the story of the American civil justice system.
+The Steven J. Sharp Public Service Award recognizes plaintiffs and the attorneys of plaintiffs whose cases help tell the story of the American civil justice system.

 This award is named for Steven J. Sharp of Richland, Oregon, a brave man who lost both arms at the age of 17 because of a defective tractor hay baler.
 The tractor manufacturer knew one person had been mangled, and another decapitated, by this defectively designed product.
 Yet, company executives did nothing, even though a small seventy cent part would have fixed the problem.

-John C. Manly, Jeanette Antolin, Jamie Dantzscher, Mattie Larson, Kaylee Lorincz, Sterling Riethman, and Jordyn Wieber
+2018: Atttorney John C. Manly and Jeanette Antolin, Jamie Dantzscher, Mattie Larson, Kaylee Lorincz, Sterling Riethman, and Jordyn Wieber

 2017: Gretchen Carlson and Nancy Erika Smith